omoghaoghenemano/Autocompleteapi/README.md

 ##
-Run model note book to generate the model
+Run model note book to generate the bert model